-How can the Swiss Abroad salvage their image?
+Can the Swiss Abroad salvage their image?

 Members of the Organisation of the Swiss Abroad (OSA) want to improve the standing of the diaspora among Swiss people back home.
 However, as a recent workshop in Bern found out, this isn’t an easy task.